BryantSmith91/HW_06_APIs/README.md

 Processing Record 29 of Set 2 | egvekinot
 Processing Record 30 of Set 2 | cockburn town
 ```

+#### This prints an overview of the dataframe to ensure that data has been properly added to it.
 ```
 weatherdata.count()